 How does it work?

-Once you’ve filled in the form, our payroll giving partner, Payroll Giving in Action, will set up your gift with your employer for you.
-You will need your payroll or employee number and National Insurance Number to hand, which can both be found on your payslip.
+Once you’ve registered on Giveall, follow all the instructions to set up your regular gift with your employer.
+You will need your payroll or employee number and National Insurance Number, which can both be found on your payslip.

 To give to us in this way, your employer will need to operate a payroll giving scheme.
-If you’re not sure if they do, fill in the form in any case and we will let you know.
+If you’re not sure if they do, you can check with Giveall to find out.
 If they don’t have a payroll giving scheme, we can also provide them with information about how to set one up.

 What to do if I’m changing jobs

 If you are changing jobs, your regular gift will automatically stop.
-But don’t worry – you can easily start giving again with your new employer by filling in our simple online form.
+But don’t worry – you can easily start giving again with your new employer.
+Just shoot us an email at email@example.com

 Find out more